InovaFiscaliza/webRotas/WARP.md

 ## Development Notes

 - The codebase uses Portuguese comments and variable names (ANATEL context)
+- **Migration**: Application migrated from Flask to FastAPI for better performance and auto-documentation
 - Route calculations are cached using bounding box-based cache system
-- The application is Windows-focused but uses WSL/containers for compatibility
+- The application supports both Linux and Windows (via WSL/containers)
-- Static files are served directly by Flask in development mode
+- Static files are served by FastAPI with automatic HTML serving
 - All Python execution should use `uv run` commands for proper environment management
+- Interactive API documentation available at `/docs` and `/redoc` endpoints
 - Test files in `tests/` directory contain both JSON request examples and Python test scripts
+- FastAPI provides automatic OpenAPI schema generation and validation
+- VSCode debug configurations available in `.vscode/launch.json` for both Flask and FastAPI